playmint/ds/contracts/src/maps/tutorial-room-4/README.md

 <img src="./readme-images/step1.png" width=600>

 ## Let's create the files
-If you're following along, you should copy the `.yaml` files into your own map.
+If you're following along, you should copy the `.yaml` files from `tutorial-room-4` into your own map.
 If you'd like to learn more about how we use the `.yaml` files, please review [tutorial-room-1](https://github.com/playmint/ds/blob/main/contracts/src/maps/tutorial-room-1/README.md)

 # 2. Changing Tile Colours
-### DiscoCentre.js
+### Create file: DiscoCentre.js
 Let's work on the `"Disco Centre"` we defined in the `.yaml`.

 To start with, make a `boolean` variable that we'll use to allow the player to change the behaviour of the tiles: